 In 2001, the International Agency for Research on Cancer (IARC) announced that excessive body weight is associated with an increased risk of developing several types of cancer.
 This report indicated that obesity may be associated with 11% of cases of colon cancers, 9% of breast cancers in postmenopausal women, 39% of endometrial cancers, 25% of renal cancers, and 37% of cases of oesophageal adenocarcinoma [53].
 This was the first official statement emphasising the role of excess body weight as a modifiable risk factor associated with the development of cancer.
 It started the era of research on the mechanisms of carcinogenesis in the context of the pathophysiology of obesity.
 In 2007, in its publication “Food, Nutrition, Physical Activity and the Prevention of Cancer” based on a literature review, the World Cancer Research Fund indicated a relationship between high BMI values and the risk of cancer of the oesophagus, pancreas, colon, breast cancer in postmenopausal women, cancer of the endometrium, kidney and the likely relationship with the risk of cancer of the gallbladder.
 An inverse relationship was then described between BMI and the risk of breast cancer in premenopausal women, and lung cancer (higher BMI value seems to be a protective factor) [54].

 The results of one of the largest population-based studies, whose main objective was to analyse the causal relationship between obesity and the risk of development of cancer, was published in 2003.
 It was then demonstrated that obesity with a BMI of >40 kg/m2 in a period of 25 years is associated with a relative risk of death of 1.52 (95% CI: 1.13; 2.05) in men and 1,62 (95% CI: 1.40, 1.87) in women [55].
 This study also highlighted the link between obesity and the risk of other neoplasms than those indicated by the IARC – pancreatic cancer, liver cancer, non-Hodgkin lymphoma and leukaemia.
 Compared to women with BMI values of <25 kg/m2, women with overweight or obesity had a risk of developing cancer higher by 8% (for BMI=25–29.9 kg/m2), by 18% (for BMI=30–34,9 kg/m2), by 32% (for BMI=35–39,9 kg/m2) and by 62% (for BMI >40 kg/m2).
 For men, only BMI values of >30 kg/m2 were correlated with a higher risk of developing cancer; the respective percentages were: 9% for BMI=30–34.9 kg/m2, 20% for BMI=35–39.9 kg/m2, and 52% for BMI >40 kg/m2 [55].
-These results may be slightly underestimated because over the years covered by the study period, the average body weight of humans has significantly increased.
-There has been also a rise in percentage of people with overweight and obesity – in the years from 1980 to 2005 in increased from 15% to 35% [9].

 The relationship between obesity and deaths from selected types of cancer was confirmed later by an analysis carried out on the basis of published studies on the populations of Europe and North America.
 This analysis included 900,000 adults.
 The results confirmed that for both sexes the risk of death is lowest in the groups, in which BMI values corresponded to normal body weight (22.5–25 kg/m2).
 It was also proved that any increase in BMI by 5 kg/m2 was accompanied by a 5% increase in the risk of death from cancer, and a 30% increase in risk of death from any cause [50].